linozen/exocortex/content/refs/python-for-everybody.md

 [('a', 10), ('b', 1), ('c', 22)]
 ```

-#### Multiple Assignments with Dictionaries {#multiple-assignments-with-dictionaries}
+#### Multiple Assignments with Dictionaries

-Combining the `.items()` method with a `for` loop gives you a nice
+Combining the `.items()` method with a `for` loop gives you a nice coding
-coding patterns for traversing the keys and values of a dictionary in a
+patterns for traversing the keys and values of a dictionary in a single loop
-single loop (and sorting them by e.g. value):
+(and sorting them by e.g. value):

 ```python
 >>> d = {'a':10, 'b':1, 'c':22}